rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 change their value.
 Thus, a final modifier ensures that fields, parameters, and local variables cannot be re-assigned.
 A re-assignment generates an error at compile-time.
-Final modifier improves clarity, helps developers to debug the code showing constructors that change state and are more likely to break the code.
+Final modifier improves clarity, helps developers to debug their code showing constructors that change state and are more likely to break the code.
 In addition, final modifier allows the compiler and virtual machine to optimize the code.
 This anomaly is included in tools such as PMD.
 In addition, IDEs such as [Eclipse](http://www.eclipse.org/) and